dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

 Apart from these general cases, unit construction has infinite possibilities and is closely related to sound design.
-Since in the present paper the discussion concerns dynamic sound environments, a unit's sound design is better conceived in terms of procedural audio.
+Since in the present article the discussion concerns dynamic sound environments, a unit's sound design is better conceived in terms of procedural audio.
 Andy Farnell defines procedural audio as: